DX Studio Dance Competitions - General Info

 Directors and Studio Owners. - email DX for password

-ALL TEACHERS must be submitted to DX via email if they plan on attending a Regional or National event in order to receive complimentary program books and access to the VIP room.
+ALL TEACHER'S NAMES must be submitted to DX via email if they plan on attending a Regional or National event in order to receive complimentary program books and access to the VIP room.

 Contact DX to receive your Studio Handbook in the mail.
 The Studio Handbook contains rules, pricing guidelines, and important information specific to Directors/Teachers.

 A Favorite Amongst Directors

 Since its debut in 2010, DX Studio Dance Competitions have quickly become one of the Midwest's favorites.
 DX guarantees:

 ADCC Studio of Excellence Awarded at Each Event

 Private Teacher Lounge

 FREE Special Needs

 Qualify for THE ONE Finals